Microloans: What Are They and How Do They Work?

 What are peer-to-peer microloans?

-Certain microloan lenders are actually platforms or programs through which individuals can invest money that is packaged into small loans for deserving candidates.
-Crowdfunding or peer-to-peer lending can be a great way for small-business owners to get a boost of cash—if they meet the requirements.
+Certain microloan lenders are actually platforms or programs where individuals can invest money that is packaged into small loans for business owners.
+Crowdfunding or peer-to-peer lending can be a great way for small business owners to get a boost of cash—if they meet the requirements.

-Some of these platforms, such as Kiva and SoLo, provide loans with low or no interest as a service to help cash-strapped borrowers.
+Some of these platforms, such as Kiva and SoLo, provide loans with little to no interest as a service to help cash-strapped borrowers.
 Some of them require the borrower to solicit contributions from friends and family to prove their creditworthiness.

 U.S. Small Business Administration (SBA)

-The SBA is the most prominent US microlender, providing loans of up to $50,000 to small businesses and some not-for-profit childcare centers through its SBA Microloan Program.
+The SBA is the most prominent U.S. microlender, providing loans of up to $50,000 to small businesses and some not-for-profit childcare centers through its SBA Microloan Program.
 The loans, which average $13,000, are meant to help businesses start and expand their operations.
 The loans are originated and administered by a network of nonprofit, community-based organizations, such as LiftFund.
 You can check out this list of SBA providers for your state.

-Texas-based nonprofit LiftFund provides loans as low as $500 to businesses in a number of southern US states.
-The organization focuses on lending to those who struggle to access capital elsewhere: 75% of LiftFund’s borrowers are Hispanic or African-American, and 38% of them are women.
+Texas-based nonprofit LiftFund provides loans as low as $500 to businesses in a number of southern U.S. states.
+The organization focuses on lending to those who struggle to access capital elsewhere: about 77% of LiftFund’s borrowers are Hispanic or African-American, and 38% of them are women.
 Most borrowers use the funds for working capital or to buy equipment.
 LiftFund works with borrowers who lack a solid credit history to build up good credit.

 Accion Opportunity Fund

 California-based nonprofit Accion Opportunity Fund offers small business funding through its lending arm, Accion Opportunity Fund Community Development.
-It lends primarily to women, people of color, or immigrants, many of whom have been unable to access traditional sources of financing.
+It lends primarily to women, people of color, and immigrants, many of whom have been unable to access traditional sources of financing.
 Its loans range from $5,000 to $100,000 and have rates starting at 5.99%.
-Borrowers also get access to educational resources, coaching, and support networks.
+Borrowers also get access to educational resources, coaching and support networks.

 New York-based Accompany Capital focuses its lending on immigrants, refugees, and women entrepreneurs in New York City.
-The organization offers microloans of between $500 and $50,000 with a three-year repayment term and a 3% rate.
+The organization offers microloans of between $500 and $50,000 with 6- to 36-month repayment terms and no penalty for early repayment.
 No minimum credit score is required, but the borrower must have a decent history of credit repayment.
 The funds are intended to help a business get started, expand, or refinance existing debt.

 Microloans are small loans of up to $50,000, or sometimes $100,000, that entrepreneurs can use to launch or grow their business.
 These loans usually have lower rates and shorter terms than larger traditional business loans.
-They are often aimed at business owners in certain communities or locations, and frequently are accompanied by business guidance.
+They are often aimed at business owners in certain communities or locations, and frequently come with guidance and support.

 Microloans are often provided by nonprofit financial organizations or even by individuals through peer-to-peer lending.
 Some microloans must be used for specific purposes, while others can be used for anything a business needs.
 Once a prospective borrower applies and is approved, the lender provides the funding in one lump sum, after which the borrower must pay the principal and interest back in regular installments over a set number of years.

 Why do microloans have low rates?